chef-boneyard/chef-dk/lib/chef-dk/skeletons/code_generator/files/default/repo/README.md

 # Overview

-Every Chef installation needs a Chef Repository.
-This is the place where cookbooks, roles, config files and other artifacts for managing systems with Chef will live.
-We strongly recommend storing this repository in a version control system such as Git and treat it like source code.
+Every Chef Infra installation needs a Chef Repository.
+This is the place where cookbooks, policyfiles, config files and other artifacts for managing systems with Chef Infra will live.
+We strongly recommend storing this repository in a version control system such as Git and treating it like source code.

-While we prefer Git, and make this repository available via GitHub, you are welcome to download a tar or zip archive and use your favorite version control system to manage the code.

 # Repository Directories